ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

       Format: !report <username> <reason>
      Example: !report this_user suspected cheating

 Your help in spotting foul play is much appreciated.
+We review every report we receive, but that does not mean that all of them will lead to us taking action!
 You can also send an email directly to [osu@ppy.sh](mailto:osu@ppy.sh) for a relatively fast response.

-## Is using specialized hardware counted as cheating?
+## Is using specialized hardware considered as cheating?
 Peripherals such as tablets and touchscreens are fine.
 Anything which decreases the skill required to play or cancels/defeats the effect of the game modifiers are not.
 This means that using multiple PCs, input splitters or anything of that kind is considered a no-no.

 ## How can I request a ban appeal?
 Wait for three months after the latest issued ban before appealing.
 Address your emails to [accounts@ppy.sh](mailto:accounts@ppy.sh) and use a subject of `Ban Appeal: <username>`

-Users must give a full history of their wrongdoings and give reasons why they won't be reoffending in the future.
+The team expects users to give a full history of their wrongdoings and give reasons why they won't be reoffending in the future.

 *It might take time for us to reply to your appeal, but no appeals are ignored.*